Global warming is a fact.

 - generating platforms to discuss and help implement the most promising solutions;

 - synthesizing scientific solutions to global problems, and communicating them to the public and to the government.

-are summarized in the "Zugspitze Declaration" that is a result of the workshop
+are summarized in the "Zugspitze Declaration" of 2008, which originates from the workshop

 "Earth System Engineering – The Art of Dealing Wisely with the Planet Earth,"